photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 [Super admins](../../user-guide/users/roles.md) can manually connect existing user accounts under [*Settings > Users*](../../user-guide/users/index.md) by changing the authentication to *OIDC* and then setting the *Subject ID* to match the account identifier from the configured [Identity Provider](#identity-providers):

 ![Edit Dialog](img/oidc-subject.jpg){ class="shadow" }

+The *Edit Account* dialog may additionally contain a text field for the *Issuer* URL.
+It does not need to be entered manually as it is set automatically after the first login.

+!!! note ""
+    Changing the authentication to *OIDC* disables [2-Factor Authentication (2FA)](../../user-guide/users/2fa.md) since 2FA requires a local password to be set, which is not guaranteed for users logging in via OIDC.
+[Learn more ›](../../known-issues.md#openid-connect-oidc)

 ## Service Discovery